Why join the MERS?

 Membership Applications & Renewals

 Full Annual Membership subscriptions (those paid by Cheque/Postal Order/Standing Order) became due for renewal on the 1st April 2025.
 Full and On-line subscriptions (paid via PayPal) fall due on the first and successive anniversaries of first joining the MERS.
-To renew your subscription or join the MERS by PayPal, please click the ‘Get Membership from Just £1 A Year’ link at the top left-hand corner of this page.
-Alternatively, payment for membership applications and renewals can be made by Cheque/Postal Order/Standing Order by downloading a renewal form HERE For all membership enquires and further information, please contact the MERS Membership Secretary at: [email protected]
+On-line payment for membership applications and renewals can be made via the links at the top of this page, or by Cheque/Postal Order/Standing Order by downloading a renewal form HERE.
+For all membership enquires and further information, please contact the MERS Membership Secretary at: [email protected]

 Recently updated pages: